 Blood cultures are positive in 53.4 to 90% of patients with brucellosis.
 A biphasic medium (Castenda method of blood culture) consisting of a solid and a liquid phase in the same blood culture is used for the isolation of the Brucella.

-Brucella is a very slow growing organism so the Blood culture must be incubated for a period of 6-8 weeks before discarding as culture negative.
-Periodic transfer (subculture) to serum supplemented solid media in every 3-5 days is needed to isolate the organism.
+Brucella is a very slow-growing organism so the Blood culture must be incubated for a period of 6-8 weeks before discarding as culture negative.
+Periodic transfer (subculture) to serum-supplemented solid media every 3-5 days is needed to isolate the organism.

 Rose Bengal Plate test is the most widely used screening test for brucellosis.
 It can be used as spot agglutination test using stained antigen.
 In the absence of an acute phase specimen, a titer of at least 1: 160 in the convalescent-phase serum sample is diagnostic.
 Serological methods include agglutination, complement fixation and ELISA.

 Antigen used: Killed suspension of standard strain of Brucella abortus

 In Brucellosis, both IgM and IgG antibodies appear in 7-10 days after the onset of clinical infections.
 As the disease progresses, IgM antibodies decline, while IgG antibodies persist or increase in titre.
 In chronic Brucellosis, only IgG is present but IgM is absent.